 There is no required class attendance for this course.
-The student is expected to consult regularly with the primary teacher.
+The student is expected to consult regularly with the primary advisor, at least once every two weeks.

 Academic Integrity

 The Center for Academic Integrity (CAI) defines academic integrity as a commitment, even in the face of adversity, to five fundamental values: honesty, trust, fairness, respect, and responsibility.
 From these values flow principles of behavior that enable academic communities to translate ideals into action.